blockdeep/libro/src/high/Use_Atomic_Operations_To_Prevent_State_Inconsistencies.md

 In this example:

-- Lack of Error Handling: If increase_balance fails, there is no mechanism to revert the changes made by reduce_balance.
-This creates an inconsistent state where the sender’s balance has been reduced, but the recipient’s balance hasn’t been updated accordingly, leading to potential issues in the system’s data integrity.
+- **Lack of Error Handling**: If `increase_balance` fails, there is no mechanism to revert the changes made by `reduce_balance`.
+This results in an inconsistent state where the sender’s balance is reduced, but the recipient’s balance remains unchanged, violating the atomicity of the transaction.

 ## Best practice